PotHix/pothix.github.com/content/post/stats-mar-2018.md

 [When: The Scientific Secrets of Perfect Timing](https://amzn.to/2v3yIBB).
 This book is about optimization based on time and energy.
-What is the best time to do some activity based on statistics?
-I found it to be really amazing and could confirm many of the assumptions with my own data.
+What is the best time to do some action based on statistics?
+I found it to be amazing and could confirm many of the assumptions with my data.
 I would recommend everyone who likes to improve their performance to read this book and draw their conclusions.